Kunal945/Kunal945/README.md

 I'm a recent graduate🎓 of 2021 looking for fun things to do and learn during this time of quarantine🕥😷.
 I'm currently going to start full-time training as a System Engineer at Infosys.

 What I'm doing currently:
-Under Training as a .NET Application Developer Associate at Accenture.
-Working on hobby projects during quarantine to make things better for users ☺️💞 check out my most recent project [here] 👈
-Brushing up on languages and learning new libraries:
+Working on hobby projects during quarantine to make things better for users ☺️💞 Brushing up on languages and learning new libraries:
  Brushing up on Data Structures and Object-Oriented Programming concepts📚 Learning advanced concepts of vanilla JS 🍦
- Learning fundamentals and advanced topics of .NET framework and C# Learning advanced Java concepts and Spring MVC 📖 Practicing new techniques in digital art 🎨 check out some of my recent favourites here 👈 Technologies I work with
+Practicing new techniques in digital art 🎨 check out some of my recent favourites here 👈 Technologies I work with